 Using oil in the blade

-Some people recommend to apply oil to the blade for butter-smooth cut.
+Some people recommend applying oil to the blade for a butter-smooth cut.
 But it will also spoil the flavor of your sushi.
-Using water to moisten your knife blade is suffice.
+Using water to moisten your knife blade is sufficient.

 I hope by now, you have enlightened yourself with enough information about how to cut sushi rolls and related do’s and don’ts while cutting sushi at home or at the party.